Skip to main content

 Money talk.
 Here’s what you’ll actually spend to get and stay legal in Delaware.
 These numbers reflect 2026 estimates based on current fee schedules and industry averages.

-| Studio facility license (annual) | $200 |
+Studio facility license (annual)$100

-| Bloodborne pathogen training | $25 - $75 |
+Bloodborne pathogen training$25 - $75

-| CPR/First Aid certification | $50 - $100 |
+CPR/First Aid certification$50 - $100

-| Autoclave spore testing (monthly) | $20 - $40 per test |
+Autoclave spore testing (monthly)$20 - $40 per test

-| Biomedical waste disposal contract | $300 - $600 per year |
+Biomedical waste disposal contract$300 - $600 per year

-| General liability insurance | $500 - $2,000 per year |
+General liability insurance$500 - $2,000 per year

-| Professional liability insurance | $400 - $1,200 per year |
+Professional liability insurance$400 - $1,200 per year

-| Local business license (varies by city) | $50 - $200 |
+Local business license (varies by city)$50 - $200

 Insurance Isn’t Optional

 General liability insurance protects you if someone trips in your lobby or claims property damage.
 Professional liability (sometimes called malpractice or errors and omissions) covers claims related to the tattoo itself: allergic reactions, infections, or dissatisfaction that leads to legal action.
+For a full breakdown of the insurance coverage your Delaware studio actually needs, that guide covers the policies most shops are missing.

 Delaware doesn’t mandate a specific dollar amount for coverage, but most landlords and industry standards suggest at least $1 million per occurrence.
 Shop around.
 Rates vary wildly based on your location, number of artists, and claims history.